-I think in the end, we just have just have to remember to keep hustling.
+I think in the end, we have to remember to keep hustling.
 It’s a tough road for anyone who’s reached any sort of success.
 Most of us only see people’s end results.
 We discover blogs when they’re already big.
 Or we learn about people who have already reached financial independence.
-You don’t really discover the road to get there until the story is over.
-It makes it easy to forget that there was a road to begin with.
+We always see the destination.
+It makes it easy to forget that there was a road behind it.

 This blog isn’t the biggest blog in the world.
-I appreciate every single person that comes to visit.
-And I’m happy that it continues to grow.
-I need to remember that it’s okay that it isn’t the biggest blog in the world yet.
+I appreciate every single person that comes to visit and I’m happy that it continues to grow.
+It’s okay that it isn’t the biggest blog in the world yet.
 I should also remember that I’m miles ahead of where I was just a little while ago.